 - 26 January 2022

 Temple Bar Gallery + Studios presents Barbara Knežević’s Deep time empaths, offsite at Chatham and King, Chatham Street.
+This exhibit is specially designed to be viewed from the street any time.

 Barbara Knežević’s large sculpture, Deep time empaths, uses the material language and colour palette of construction sites to create an empathetic and affective response to materials usually considered secondary, detritus, or junk.